 The witches’ chanting voices began to fade and he felt his muscular body was lifted up by an unseen force.
 He levitated higher and higher, feeling a distance separate them.
 The vampire sensed his increased elevation, and he was certain he would soon crash into the ceiling of the library.

 Suddenly everything went silent; he listened intently, but his keen vampire-ears heard no sound.
 He continued to drift, unsure if he should open his eyes or obey the sorceress orders.

-After what seemed like a several long and drawn out moments, he took a chance and opened his eyes.
-As soon as he did his eyes were singed by something in the air; he began to fall fast, rapidly spiraling down into the silent darkness.
+After what seemed like several long and drawn out moments, he took a chance and opened his eyes.
+As soon as he did his eyes were scorched by something in the air; he began to fall fast, rapidly spiraling down into the silent darkness.
 He tried to gather his bearings and fly, but the air, the entire laws of physics seemed to be obscured, and he was unable to hover.

 Several more moments passed and the vampire collided hard onto the ground; the only sound heard was his painful cry as his bones snapped and shattered.
 He lay there in the ire silence and invasive blackness for a while in sheer agony, but the pain did not last long, his veins coursed with Aether’s magical blood and he began to heal.